KatjaGlassConsulting/fork-openstudybuilder-description/docs/guide_api.md

 The TransCelerate [Digital Data Flow](https://www.transceleratebiopharmainc.com/assets/digital-data-flow-solutions/){target=_blank} (DDF) initiative is designed to pave the way for a future where study start-up processes are fully automated and dynamic.
 A key component of achieving this vision is the development of standardized APIs and the new Unified Study Definitions Model (USDM) that facilitate seamless integrations across systems.

-**DDF API Endpoint**: The OpenStudyBuilder release 0.9.1 provides a DDF API Endpoint capable of exporting studies in the USDM format.
-The current exported USDM format is a hybrid of versions 2.7 and 3.0.
-Efforts are underway to enhance compliance with the USDM 3.0 standard, and we anticipate releasing updates in future versions to address this.
+**DDF API Endpoint**: The OpenStudyBuilder release 0.16.1 provides a DDF API Endpoint and visualization within the user interface.
+Studies can be exported in the USDM format in version 3.11.
+We are planning to export in USDM 4.0 by the end of 2025.

 **Swagger API Application**: To interact with the API and download studies in the USDM format, users can utilize the Swagger API application.
 This tool is available for both sandbox and local environments: